nyu-mll/CoLA-baselines/README.md

 # CoLA Baselines

-Baselines accompanying paper []().
+Baselines accompanying paper [Neural Network Acceptability Judgments](https://www.nyu.edu/projects/bowman/neural_network_acceptability.pdf).
 Check the [CoLA website](https://nyu-mll.github.io/CoLA) to download The Corpus of Linguistic Acceptablity (CoLA), for more information, and for a demo model.

 ## Dataset